Vyachowski/diet-bot/PROJECT.md

 ### Version 0.2 – Basic functionality

 #### Features:
-1. Provide a week menu from preloaded set to database
+1. Provide a 3-days menu from preloaded set to database
-2. Provide a grocery list
+2. Provide a grocery list for this menu
+3. One user only

 #### Programming tasks:
 * Create a data module with preloaded menu